[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 • Improving in-house technology

-by having a sense of purpose and narrowing down our target,
+By having a clear purpose and narrowing down the target audience,

-we were able to prevent a mismatch with what the participants wanted.
+I think we were able to prevent a mismatch between what the participants wanted and what we offered.

 Hands-on content